How to Use Essential Oils: The Only Guide You’ll Ever Need

 When using an ultrasonic diffuser, start by choosing a suitable location in your office or room with a tabletop or solid surface.
 Special tip: when learning how to use a diffuser, make sure you keep the oil diffuser away from a fan or direct sunlight.

 2. Add Water

-After you’ve placed your oil diffuser in the right spot, fill the water tank with room temperature clean water.
+After you’ve decided to try out essential oils for diffuser use and you have placed your oil diffuser in the right spot, fill the water tank with room temperature clean water.
 Make sure you don’t overfill the oil diffuser, as it might not function properly.

 3. Add Essential Oils